-Metadata is the digital equivalent to that penciled note you would love to find on the back of an old family photo.
-Learn how to use it to document your personal archives and organize your research.
+Metadata is the digital equivalent of the penciled note you hope to find on the back of an old family photo.
+This guide shows you how metadata can help you organize and manage your photo collection and your family research.

 Metadata is a wonderful thing – especially when you want to document the date, time and place for the digital and digitized photos in your family collection.
 There’s just one problem – it ain’t pretty.

 If you are an iPhone/iPad user, there are a growing number of apps offering data details with style.
 One of those apps comes to us from Australia and it is called Supermatic [iOS – free].
 With Supermatic you can combine photos with journaling, dates, places and even design elements to tell the stories behind them.

 Using Supermatic I can choose a frame style for either vertical or horizontal photographs which also provides room for date and place along with any notes or comments I may want to add.
 When I’m done, I can export them to my photo library or send them off to my favorite social network.
 As these pictures are shared and passed on via email or social nets, the text and metadata moves with them.